Sebastian-0/Advent-of-Code-2021/README.md

 No way to handle integer overflow.

 Why did I ever use this language?
-I didn't know about delayed execution previously either, a wonder I got anything to work.
+I didn't know about delayed expansion previously either, a wonder I got anything to work.

 ## Day 11 - Lua
 - **Language type:** Procedural, Object-oriented